Skip to main content

 Q: If I have prior violations, does the Board know about them?

 A: If a student has prior violations, the Board is not made aware of this before the hearing.
-The Board will only be informed about prior violations if the student is found responsible.
+The Board will only be informed about prior violations if the student is found responsible and an appropriate sanction needs to be determined.

 Q: When will I know the outcome of the hearing?

-A: The Board will usually make a decision on the same day of the hearing during their deliberations.
-You will be notified of the outcome by the Vice President of Student Affairs within 3-5 days following the hearing.
+A: The Board will usually make a decision soon after the hearing concludes.
+You will be notified of the outcome within 3-5 days following the hearing.

 Q: Can I appeal the hearing decision?

 A: Yes.
-You can submit one appeal within 5 days of receipt of your finding letter.
-You can appeal on two grounds: that there was a procedural due process error or that there was evidence that was not entered at the hearing that would significantly change the outcome of the hearing.
+You can submit one appeal within 5 days of receipt of your hearing decision letter.
+You can appeal on either of two grounds: that there was a procedural due process error or that there is new evidence that was not entered at the hearing that could significantly change the outcome of the hearing.

 [ Back to Top ]